A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Introduction

+In this work, we consider a general class of discrete Markovian information-theoretic optimization problems.
+This class includes both the IB and PF problems as special cases.
+We develop a framework for constructing solvers for this class of problems via the Douglas-Rachford splitting (DRS) methods~\cite{10.2307/1993056}.
+We construct a unified convergence proof of the proposed set of solvers which guarantees convergence without relying on additional regularization terms; unlike earlier works for ADMM-based solvers \cite{huang2021admmib,8919752}.
+Further, we prove that the rate of convergence for the proposed solvers is locally linear.
+The main tool in our convergence analysis is the the Kurdyka-{\L}ojasiewicz (K{\L}) inequality \cite{attouch2009convergence,attouch2010proximal,bolte2018first} which is included in appendices for completeness.

+For the IB special case, our approach depends on decomposing the objective function into two sub-objectives via two different alternative approaches.
+Each approach yields a different convergent solver as described in Section~\ref{sec:application}.
+The first solver guarantees convergence by requiring a smaller penalty coefficient, as compared with existing ADMM based IB solvers, and exploiting the strong-convexity of sub-objective.
+The second solver ensures convergence by exploiting Lipschitz smoothness and weak-convexity of one of the sub-objectives, independent of the trade-off parameter $\gamma$ (except for the case where $X$ is obtained from $Y$ through a deterministic mapping).

+For the PF special case, we develop a new solver which recovers all the points on the information plane which are found by existing clustering-based greedy algorithms and adds to them more points not reachable by existing solvers.
+Contrary to the work reported in~\cite{rodriguez2021variational}, the decoder part of our solver satisfies the Markovian condition (i.e., it is independent of the sensitive information $Y$).
+Hence, it can explore the privacy-utility trade-off better in the discrete and Markovian settings.

-Empirically, we evaluate the proposed new IB and PF solvers on both synthetic and real data.
-For IB, the solutions obtained from the proposed solvers achieve comparable performance to benchmark solvers (e.g. BA-based) and is convergent for a broader range of the design parameters compared to existing ADMM-IB solvers.
-As for PF, our new splitting methods based solvers obtain better solutions than existing greedy algorithm based solvers \cite{8989355,makhdoumi2014information}.
+Empirically, we evaluate the new IB and PF solvers on both synthetic and real-world data.
+For IB case, the proposed solvers are shown to be more comprehensive in exploring the information plane as compared with the benchmark BA-based solver.
+The new IB solvers are also convergent for a broader range of design parameters compared to existing ADMM-IB solvers.
+Similarly, for the PF special case, our numerical results illustrate that the new solver is able to obtain more points on the information plane than existing greedy based solvers~\cite{8989355,makhdoumi2014information}.
+Finally, we show that our solvers are efficient in computing the variational bounds on both the IB and PF cases~\cite{DBLP:journals/corr/AlemiFD016} while satisfying the Markovian condition.